emera86/SASmanual-MkDocs/SASmanual/docs/sql/getting-started.md

   <ORDER BY order-by-item <DESC>
     <, ...order-by-item>>;
 ```

-The `SELECT` statement, also called a query, retrieves data from one or more tables and creates a report that displays the data.
-It can contain a combination of two to six clauses, which **must appear in the order shown above**.
-The first two clauses – `SELECT` and `FROM` – are the only required clauses.
-The function of each clause is listed below:

 * The `SELECT` clause specifies the columns that you want to appear in the output and indicates the order in which you want them to appear.
 * The `FROM` clause specifies one or more tables that contain the data you need.